Welcome to New Brunswick Public School in the Anglophone East School District (ASD-E). We look forward to meeting you and your child / children.

 Students in elementary and middle school who are learning English as an Additional Language will receive support through EAL programming as needed.
-Support is established following intake assessments of both literacy and numeracy levels.
+Literacy support is established following intake assessments.

 When determining programming for students; language ability, placement at grade level age appropriately and prior schooling are all considered.
 Students of all cultures, languages, abilities and religions are welcome and respected in all Anglophone East District Schools.

 Contact and Location: